Frequently Asked Questions

 How far ahead do I need to book?
 Some of our clients book months in advance but we often take bookings just a week or two ahead.
 Our advice would be to give as much notice as possible to ensure all equipment is available.
 Weekends and summertime are busy times in our diary.

 Can you also provide lights?
-Yes we can provide a basic stagelight setup on stands.
+Yes we can provide basic stagelight setups on stands or as uplighters.

 Can you also provide staging?
 Yes.
 If you require a stage or stage risers let us know the measurements in advance and we will be happy to bring some quality aluminium deck staging along.